 Playing parking chicken begins long before the game or pre-game does, as people try to find parking spots around the stadium.
 Parking can be a nightmare as thousands of families, students, and visitors fill the stands of Lavell Edwards Stadium.

 Below is a map of all the BYU parking lots with a color-coordinated legend.

-Student, Graduate and faculty parking lots on BYU campus are open on weekends and of course visitor parking.
-The above map is up to date and current, including construction for the orange areas.
+Student, Graduate, and faculty parking lots on the BYU campus are open on weekends and of course visitor parking.
+The above map is up-to-date and current.
 We recommend avoiding student housing parking lots, as parking there is already limited for the student residents and you're likely to get a parking ticket.

 Also note that the lots immediately adjacent to the stadium, including the west stadium lot, are reserved for pass holders.
 Not to worry though, we’ve got a few parking ideas to help you out.